TrueWallet/js-sdk/docs/README.md

       data: ['{{YOUR_UNIQUE_STRING_FOR_PRIVATE_KEY_GENERATION}}']
     },
     bundlerUrl: '{{ENDPOINT_URL_FROM_DASHBOARD}}',
-    // Optional, used bundlerUrl if not provided
+    // Optional, bundlerUrl is used when rpcProviderUrl is not provided
     // rpcProviderUrl: '{{ENDPOINT_URL_FROM_DASHBOARD}}',
   });
 ```